Save big (up to $1,875) on small business tools with our free membership, business.com+

 What is FICO?

-FICO is a three-digit score determined by activity on your credit reports.
-Lenders use it to determine your creditworthiness and how likely you are to repay a loan.
+FICO (Fair Isaac Corporation) provides a three-digit credit score that lenders use to assess risk and determine your creditworthiness.
+While FICO is primarily known for personal credit scores, they also offer the FICO Small Business Scoring Service (SBSS), which combines personal and business credit data.
 Your score dictates the type of business loan you can get, as well as how much you can borrow, for how long and at what cost.
 It helps companies make quick lending decisions.
 The higher your score, the greater your chances of getting approved for a loan and the lower your interest rate.

 FICO score ranges